MkDay/Post-Collection/Weird-Looking-For-Loops-In-JavaScript-Post.md

 #### 5. The *for-loop* with multiple variables

-Of cause, we can also use multiple variables inside the parentheses.
-Using *commas* separate them from each others in each expression block.
+Of cause!
+Multiple variables are allowed to use inside the parentheses.
+Using *commas*, we can separate them from each other in each expression block.

+In the example below, we use two separate variables called `i` and `j`.

+* *i* represents *odd* numbers between 1 to 5 inclusively.
+* *j* represents *even* numbers between 1 to 5 inclusively.

-In the example below, we use two separate variables to demonstrate odd and even numbers between 1 to 5 inclusively.
+to demonstrate odd and even numbers between 1 to 5 inclusively.

 ```javascript